 – Virtual Reality

-Upon completion, films will be screened as part of a city-wide event curated by Bristol Film Festival, celebrating women’s contribution to cinema.
+The 14 participants have formed 2 production crews and are currently developing ideas for their films.
+Upon completion, the films will be screened as part of a city-wide event curated by Bristol Film Festival, celebrating women’s contribution to cinema.

-In order to apply you must be aged 18+ and be a new entrant to the film industry.
-By ‘new entrant’ we mean you must not have been working full time professionally in a paid role in film or TV for more than 1 year.
+The women involved are all aged 18+ and new entrants to the film industry.
+By ‘new entrant’ we mean they haven’t been working full time professionally in a paid role in film or TV for more than 1 year.
 However, if you have previously worked professionally in film or TV but have had an extended break from work of 4 years or more you are welcome to apply.